jbehave/jbehave-core/README.md

 ### JDK Version

-JDK 8 is needed to build the JBehave-core modules (tested with Oracle JDK on different platforms).
-You may have to follow instructions in https://stackoverflow.com/questions/43690435/failure-to-find-org-jenkins-ci-pluginspluginpom2-11-in-https-repo-maven-apa to get the Jeknins module building.
+At compile-time, JDK 11 is required to build JBehave modules

-End users can use JDK 8 or above in theor own projects that use JBehave for testing.
+At runtime, end users can use JDK 8 or above in their own projects that use JBehave for testing.

 ### Maven